LandOfTheRair/landoftherair-old/README.md

 * `/server` for server stats
 * `/premium-stats` for premium buying stats
 * `/item-stats` for avg. item stats
+* `/item-csv` for the item database dumped to a CSV
 * `/logs` for server logs (log entries expire after 6h)
 * `/maps` to see all of the maps in the game presently